-Data collection took about three months from beginning in May 2016 to end of July 2016 to evaluate student's perception regarding courses which taught to students and they pass exams for these courses.
-The researcher met students and explained the aim and the nature of the study and the method of filling questionnaire.
-This was done individually or through group meetings.
-The researcher distributed the questionnaire sheets to the participated students to fill it.
-The number of collected questionnaire from students per day ranged from 5 to 20 sheets.
-It took from 15 to 20 minutes to complete the questionnaire sheet.
-Data collected three days /week in Sunday, Monday and Thursday from 10 am to 1 pm in the presence of the researcher to clarify any ambiguity.
-The researcher also collects data to assess academic achievement of nursing students by checking the mark lists of nursing students which were in student affair department after formal announce of the results of the students of their formal exams.
+Data collection took about three months from beginning of May 2015 to end of August 2015.
+The researchers met the nursing students at Benha faculty of nursing and explained the aim of the study and distributed the questionnaire to the studied nursing students to fill them.
+The questionnaire (Quality of nursing courses questionnaire) took from 15 to 20 minutes to be filled from the studied nursing student.
+The researchers also collect data to assess academic achievement of nursing students by checking the mark lists of nursing students which were in student affair department after formal announce of the results of the students of their formal exams.